 2) If a year or more has passed since the previous registration

 If a year or more has passed since your last registration, you will need to present the required payment receipts of re-registration fee and possible Student Union membership fee and have an approved personal study plan (PSP) in WebOodi or your supervisor’s statement on behalf or your re-registration (informal by email).
 If you do not have a valid user ID for the university’s IT services, the study plan should can be submitted on paper and be approved by the coordinator of the study programme.
 Otherwise the study coordinator can send and informal approval email.
 If a student’s study right has already ended, the student should apply for an extension first and can re-register only after being granted the extension.

 3) First-year degree students who register as being absent but fail to submit the required documents

-According to the Universities Act, a first-year degree student may register as absent for the academic year for for the following reasons only:
+According to the Universities Act, a first-year degree (undergraduate or postgraduate) student may register as absent for the academic year for for the following reasons only:

 - service under the Conscription Act (1438/2007), Non-Military Service Act (1446/2007), or Act on Women’s Voluntary Military Service (194/1995);